thiago-paim/weather-service/README.md

 ## How to setup

-* Setup a local `.env` file by creating a copy of the sample file:
+* Create a local `.env` file by creating a copy of the sample file:

     ```bash
     cd weather_service